fablabneuch/DeltaTower-Firmware/README.md

 # DeltaTower-Firmware
 Store firmware of DeltaTower with correct configuration.
+Configuration file is created with [configuration tool](https://www.repetier.com/firmware/v092/) of Repetier-Firmware.

-## Information
+## About
 - Version of Repetier-Firmware: 0.92.9